carlisia/markin/README.md

 # Markin

-A CLI tool for inserting small blurbs, snippets, text updates into markdown notes.
-It pairs well with Obsidian, but can serve as a note tracker for any set of markdown files.
+A CLI tool for managing markdown notes, with a focus on Obsidian vaults.

 ## Features

-- Insert lines into specific sections of markdown files
+- Add different types of note entries to markdown files
 - Support for Obsidian vaults
 - Configurable section names and positions
 - Automatic section creation if missing
-- Timestamp prefix for inserted lines
+- Timestamp prefix for entries
 - Silent operation with no terminal output

 ## Installation